Nyanyan/Egaroucid/web_resources/en/download/index.md

 # Egaroucid Download

-Please download and install Egaroucid.
+There are Install version and Zip version.

 ## Download

-Please download one which is suitable to your environment.
+Please download the one which is suitable to your environment.

+Please execute installer if you use Install version.

+Please unzip if you use Zip version.